wp-plugins/bft-autoresponder/readme.txt

 4. Manage your email messages and mailing list.
 5. In order to send automated sequential emails every day your blog should be visited at least once daily.
 If this is not happening, please set up a cron job to visit it.

+== Changelog ==

+Changelog starts from version 1.7:

+1. Using wp_mail so now you can use any of the existing SMTP plugins
+2. Rich text editor available to format the messages
+3. Shortcode available for the signup form
+4. Code fixes and bug fixes

 == Frequently Asked Questions ==

 = Can I send unlimited messages? =